myabc/roller-recaptcha/README.markdown

 ### Install files

-You can use the installer script provided to perform step 1 for you:
+You can use the installer script provided to perform the file installation for you:
     `ROLLER_INSTALL_DIR=/usr/local/tomcat/webapps/roller ./install.sh`

-1. Copy the following libraries to your `ROLLER_INSTALL_DIR/WEB-INF/lib`:
+Or, if you prefer a manual installation, copy the following libraries to your `ROLLER_INSTALL_DIR/WEB-INF/lib`:

+* `recaptcha4j-0.0.7.jar`: _the ReCaptcha Java Library_
 * `roller-recaptcha.jar`: _this plugin_

 ### Configuration

-2. Edit your `roller-custom.properties` with your favourite editor.
+1. Edit your `roller-custom.properties` with your favourite editor.
 If you installed Roller to Tomcat for example, your Roller configuration will most likely be found in `$CATALINA_HOME/common/classes/roller-custom.properties`.